aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icssrule/parentrule/_index.md

 ---
 title: ICSSRule.ParentRule
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSRule property.
+description: ICSSRule ParentRule property.
 If this rule is contained inside another rule e.g. a style rule inside an media block this is the containing rule.
 If this rule is not nested inside any other rules this returns null
 type: docs
 weight: 20
 url: /net/aspose.svg.dom.css/icssrule/parentrule/